How to Use This Calculator

 Aligning Binary Numbers

-When performing binary addition, mentally or physically align the numbers by their rightmost bit.
-The calculator automatically pads shorter numbers with leading zeros, which is crucial for correct column-by-column addition.
+When performing binary addition, align numbers by their rightmost bit (Least Significant Bit).
+The calculator automatically pads shorter numbers with leading zeros, matching hardware register behavior.

 Understanding Carry Bits